[Originally published: January 13, 2022. Updated: August 17, 2022.]

 “It's important for your sense of hearing to be as robust as possible, just like it is for your vision,” says John Kveton, MD, chief of Yale Medicine Otology & Neurotology and Skull-Base Surgery—subspecialties focused on hearing and balance disorders of the ear, as well as the management of skull-base tumors and pathologies.

-Because hearing loss is associated with social withdrawal, cognitive decline, and even dementia, it’s important to talk to a specialist even if your hearing loss is mild, notes Dr. Kveton.
+Because hearing loss is associated with social withdrawal, cognitive decline, and even dementia, it can help to talk to a specialist even if your hearing loss is mild, notes Dr. Kveton.
 The rate of hearing loss progression may be unpredictable, but, “the earlier we can intervene, the better chance we have of improving your quality of life,” he says.

 Perhaps surprisingly, the COVID-19 pandemic has brought more awareness to the problem of hearing impairment.
 “Hearing health is really having a moment now.
 Remote work during the pandemic has made communication more difficult, and people are realizing how fundamental their hearing is,” says Yale Medicine skull-base surgeon Douglas Hildrew, MD.
 “If you can’t hear someone on Zoom, you often can’t do your job.”